-The responsible entity must calculate greenhouse gas emissions attributable to the product or service unless the source is identified as excluded (Section 2.3.1).
-Emissions sources should be catalogued in such a way that allows them to be traced back to their place in the process map.
+The responsible entity must calculate the greenhouse gas emissions attributable to each emission source in its emissions boundary, unless the source is identified as non-quantified (Section 2.3.1).

 The carbon account should be set out to allow for easy interpretation.
 The calculation methods and the emission factors used must be disclosed clearly and completely.